zincio/apidocs/source/includes/_FAQ.md

 ### I am not receiving POSTs to the my webhook URLs.

 * Make sure that your server is configured to accept POST requests from any other server.
-To debug this, we recommend creating a [requestbin](https://requestb.in/) URL, passing that in as your webhook, and looking at what the data that we returns looks like.
+To debug this, we recommend creating a [requestbin](https://requestbin.com/) URL, passing that in as your webhook, and looking at what the data that we returns looks like.
 This will also confirm to you that our webhooks are working properly.

 ### Why am I getting multiple POSTs to my “order_placed” or other webhook?

 * We will retry POSTing the webhook until you return a 200 status code, so make sure you are returning a 200 at your webhook endpoint.

+### Do you have any sample code for using the API?

+* Sample code that includes an example of a bulk order query can be found in this github [repo](https://github.com/zincio/api-samples).